Do I Actually Need a Developer? (Hard Truth for DIY Builders)

 This sounds incredibly harsh—but deep down, you know it’s the truth.
 And here’s the thing: there’s absolutely nothing wrong with it.
 On the contrary, this is your chance to do what you actually love and excel at, rather than forcing yourself to focus on aspects of business you probably despise: networking, cold outreach, sales calls, and especially fundraising.

 Your technical knowledge and experience have become your competitive advantage—just not in the way you originally planned.
-By joining forces with us, you’ll help founders who are focused on BUSINESS while doing what you genuinely enjoy.
-Every startup has a very small chance of success anyway, so why keep gambling your time away?
-Start monetizing your new favorite hobby and build amazing things for people who will actually get them to market and you will profit from it.
+By joining forces with us, we will all help founders who are focused on BUSINESS while doing what you genuinely enjoy.

 The Hard Truth About Marketplace & Directory Platforms